PiggyAwesome/useless/README.md

-Yo mamma so fat when she walked across the street, someone said,"Hey, the wooly mammoths are back!!"
+Yo mamma is so fat every time she sits down they add another country to the map